RioRocker97/my_openGL_2021/README.md

 - mycamera.h for creating camera in 3d world
 - myshader.h for shader program
 - **mylight.h for defining light simulation along with shader (proposed)
+- **will be built newer and better header for Shader program , Light, Texture loading at realShader

 - lots of GLSL in shader folder

+## Workspace

+- Moving all application to application.h for file management
+- for now , don't edit main.cpp more often